Topic covered

 - TCP provides

-. - UDP has only the
+extensiveerror-checking mechanisms andmandatory. - UDP has only the

-error checking mechanism using checksums and isoptional
+basicerror checking mechanism using checksums and isoptional.

 - TCP provides